gregridgeway/ML4SocialScience/README.md

 # ML4SocialScience

+These notes are best viewed at the [ML4SocialScience github.io site](https://gregridgeway.github.io/ML4SocialScience).

 These are the class notes for my course on machine learning for social science (CRIM6012/SOCI6012) that I have taught at the University of Pennsylvania since 2024.
 The course aims to
 -  build foundational skills essential for machine learning (calculus, linear algebra, probability)
 -  cover a range of machine learning methods, primarily supervised learning methods